Grand-Îlet: Natural reserve and diving

 Since 1994, the island is the property of Conservatoire du littoral and is placed under the protection of the agency even if the municipality of Terre-de-Haut and the National Forests Office of Guadeloupe stay the administrators.
 It is a space protected and classified category IV IUCN.

-The xerophile forest as all the islands of the archipelago of les Saintes is also protected, in particular wood of Eugenia axillaris, endemic species of the archipelago, among the Lesser Antilles.
+The xerophile forest of all the islands of the archipelago of les Saintes is also protected, in particular woodlands of Eugenia axillaris, an important species among the Lesser Antilles.

 Grand Îlet is included in the area of the natural reserve of the islands of les Saintes.
 It is a remarkable site of submarine observation, due to the presence of a diving sec in full swell.
 It is a submarine mountain which the base is at less 25 m and the top at less 5 m below sea level.
 The place abounds in an incredible variety of sponges, gorgonians, corals and fishes of the Antilles, attracting the divers.